 I realized how I came across to them.
 A sweaty young man with blood sugar problems, crutches leaning precariously against the counter, a form from the State of Connecticut sticking out of a pocket of his faded jeans.
 This was not one of those moments when the middle class college graduate yearning for life experiences or political insight hangs out with poor people.
 I was home.

-Two weeks later, I left the unemployment office around the same time of day and went back to the coffee shop.
+One month later, I left the unemployment office around the same time of day and went back to the coffee shop.
 When I walked in, even before I reached the counter, the same white-haired waitress laughed and said, “Orange juice!
 Right?”
 Popeye was in the same spot, and he also laughed, looked at me with what I distinctly remember as affection.
 We talked a little about the dismal jobs picture in Connecticut, and Popeye ranted a bit about how he hated George Steinbrenner, an emotion I shared in the depths of my soul, and I felt cheerful for the first time in many months.

 Now, I have no trouble feeling grateful to them for weloming me.
 I have no idea why that particular memory prompts the genuine emotion, while others don’t.
 It seems to have its own will, this gratitude thing, and sometimes it expresses itself without warning.
 Maybe it is akin to God’s grace, or maybe it is the same thing.
 But there are just enough memories of people and moments to convince me that there is potential to feel it more often.
 That’s a relatively new conviction and it is still astonishing, because I seem to have it because of my body’s permanent, irreparable flaws, not in spite of them.